 In addition to the formal evaluation (conducted by the Institute of Psychiatry, King's College London) Time to Change has produced various reports, surveys and pieces of research.
-Find out more information about stigma and discrimination.

 The effect of stigma and discrimination